jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

 these steps will enhance the efficiency of monitoring and maintaining your server infrastructure.

-## Task 1 -- Checking group firmware compliance
+## Step 1 - Checking group firmware compliance

 The initial step in this process is to verify your group's firmware compliance status.
 This compliance report provides a clear assessment of